Barcelona Beyond Las Ramblas | CoraTravels

 Unique experiences

 Correfoc Fire Run: Literally run through streets with people dressed as devils shooting fireworks - locals do it, tourists watch in terror.
 Human Tower Climbing: Join a castell team practice, learn to climb on people's shoulders.
 Calcotada BBQ: Spring onion grilling season (January-April), messy communal eating with romesco sauce.
 Beach Volleyball at Barceloneta: Sunset games with locals, then beers at chiringuitos.
 Sunday Vermut Ritual: Stand-up drinking culture with vermouth, olives, and patatas bravas.
 Modernisme Architecture Hunt: Beyond Gaudí, discover entire Art Nouveau neighborhoods most tourists miss.
+For Spain's capital city contrasts, visit Madrid, where royal palaces and late-night energy create a different Spanish urban experience.

 Local markets